hmans/rbfu/README.md

     rbfu 1.8.7-p352

 This will modify your current environment with all the paths and variables required for the selected version of Ruby to be used.
+Yay!

 ### License